eduardoscsouza/FaceMatch/README.md

 |Train|0.7213125228881836|0.7808796763420105|0.6143545508384705|13264.0       |2755.0         |6163.0         |9818.0        |
 |Val  |0.722406268119812 |0.77568119764328  |0.6221036314964294|13210.0       |2865.0         |6018.0         |9907.0        |

-*Table 9 - Classifier Using The Cossine Distance*
+*Table 9 - Classifier Using The Cosine Distance*

 ## **Conclusions and Considerations**
-With regards to the segmentation aspect of the project, our final models showed good performance.
+With regard to the segmentation aspect of the project, our final models showed good performance.
 They were both faster and more precise then OpenCV's.
 However, our models only detect a single face in an image, not multiple like OpenCV's.
-This is sutible for many situations, for example unlocking a phone, but not all situatiuons, for example monitoring a street.
+This is suitable for many situations, for example unlocking a phone, but not all situations, for example monitoring a street.

 For the segmentation, we had 4 final models, as combinations of being trained using the translation augmentation, and using the depthwise separable convolutions.
-The augmented models had a worse performance in the dataset, but probably have a better performance in a real world scenario, but we can't test it at this moment.
-The models using depthwise separable convolutions have a slightly worse performance, but much lower computational cost, therefore they are more suited for situations where low computational cost and response time are more relevant, such as real-time segmentation, and embedded systems.
+The augmented models had a worse performance in the dataset, but probably have a better performance in a real-world scenario, but we can't test it at this moment.
+The models using depthwise separable convolutions have slightly worse performance, but much lower computational cost, therefore they are more suited for situations where low computational cost and response time are more relevant, such as real-time segmentation, and embedded systems.

-With regards to the verification aspect of the project, our final models showed good performance, but could be better, with the euclidian distance model showing better performance.
+With regards to the verification aspect of the project, our final models showed good performance but could be better, with the euclidian distance model showing better performance.
 We focused more on the former aspect of the project, so our verification is not as refined.
-One major improvement would be define the distance threshold in a more sophisticated way.
-They way we are currently doing doesn't take in consideration the distance distribution as a whole, just the mean.
-Still the verification works quite well.
-One notable failure is with oclusion, as shown in the images below.
+One major improvement would be to define the distance threshold in a more sophisticated way.
+The way we are currently doing doesn't take into consideration the distance distribution as a whole, just the mean.
+Still, the verification works quite well.
+One notable failure is with occlusion, as shown in the images below.

-One major block in our project, specially for the verification part, was training time.
+One major block in our project, especially for the verification part, was training time.
 We had many different models, and each one took very long to train and evaluate.
 The euclidian distance triplet model, for example, took more than 24 hours to train.
 As such, with more available time we would be able to do more experimentation and achieve better results.